nginxinc/nginx-ingress-workshops/README.md

 <br/>

-The requirements for a student to complete the Hands-on Lab Exercises are the following:
+The requirements for a Student to complete the Hands-on Lab Exercises are the following:

 - A Kubernetes cluster, with Admin level access.
 - Nginx Ingress Controller software
-- - you will use Nginx Opensource for the OSS labs.
+- - you will use Nginx Open Source for the OSS labs.
 - - you must use Nginx Plus for the Plus labs.
 If you need a license for Nginx Plus, you can request a free 30-day trial here:  https://www.nginx.com/free-trial-request-nginx-ingress-controller/
 - A laptop or other computer to use as a client to the Lab environment.
 - Time:  Most of the workshops can be completed in 2-3 hours.